w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ###### Applying SC 3.1.1 Language of Page to Non-Web Documents and Software

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 3.1.1](https://www.w3.org/WAI/WCAG22/Understanding/language-of-page#intent) (also provided below) replacing “each web page” with non-web documents or software.
+This applies directly as written, and as described in [Intent from Understanding Success Criterion 3.1.1](https://www.w3.org/WAI/WCAG22/Understanding/language-of-page#intent) replacing “each web page” with non-web documents or software.

 With these substitutions, it would read: